Annapolis, Maryland

 Evening view of downtown Annapolis, MD

 Park your car, put on your walking shoes, and wander the streets of historic downtown Annapolis.
 Everything in downtown Annapolis is walk-able.
 You’ll find plenty of shops and galleries for browsing.
 Or maybe you’d rather take an organized tour of the city.
-There are walking tours, trolley tours, boat tours, and even segway tours.
+There are walking tours, trolley tours, boat tours, and even Segway tours.

 Annapolis Trip Planning Resources